-The Treasurer's Office maintains two individual governmental funds, specifically special revenue funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the State Treasurer's Information Fund and the State Treasurer's General Operations Fund.
+The Treasurer's Office maintains two individual governmental funds, a general fund and a special revenue fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the State Treasurer's General Operations Fund and the State Treasurer's Information Fund.

-Proprietary Funds.
-Proprietary Funds are used to account for activities similar to private businesses in which goods and services are sold for specified fees and utilize the full accrual basis of accounting.
+Proprietary funds.
+Proprietary funds are used to account for activities similar to private businesses in which goods and services are sold for specified fees and utilize the full accrual basis of accounting.
 The Treasurer's Office maintains one proprietary fund, the Central Check Mailing Service Revolving Fund.
 This fund is an internal service fund, used as an accounting device to accumulate and allocate costs for centralized check mailing services provided by the Treasurer's Office to other state agencies.

-Fiduciary Funds.
+Fiduciary funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the state government and also utilize the full accrual basis of accounting.
 The Treasurer's Office maintains one fiduciary fund, the Abandoned Fund Account Fund, to account for unclaimed property turned over to the state in accordance with state statute.